Institutional Signature FAQ

 • Missing or incorrect indirect cost-recovery (overhead).
 Indirect costs MUST be included at the maximum allowable rate provided within sponsor guidelines;

-• Missing or incorrect signatures (Institutional signatures for Western are ONLY through RD&S);
+• Missing or incorrect signatures (Institutional signatures for Western are ONLY through ORS); and

-Last-minute requests for signatures increases risks to Western that critical elements have been missed in the review, and researchers run the risk that a signatory may not be available, or that the application requires additional revisions prior to receiving a signature.
+Last-minute requests for signatures increases the risk to Western that critical elements have been missed in the review, and researchers run the risk that a signatory may not be available, or that the application requires additional revisions prior to receiving a signature.